yechiipeng/devsecops/README.md

 ---

-## 👋 About This Repository

-This repository documents my journey of solving **one DevSecOps/DevOps challenge every day**.

 **Mission:** Build practical, hands-on expertise in DevSecOps tools, techniques, and best practices through daily problem-solving and documentation.

 **Why Daily Challenges?**
-- 📚 Learn by doing, not just reading
+- It allows me to learn by doing, not just reading and tutorials
-- 💪 Build consistent GitHub activity
-- 🎯 Create a portfolio of real-world solutions
+- Create a portfolio and documented methodology for creating real-world solutions
-- 🔄 Develop muscle memory for common problems
+- Develop muscle memory for common problems organisations face
-- 🌟 Stand out to recruiters and hiring managers

 ---